 Can I report crime on-line?

-Yes, Citizens may report certain crimes that have already occured in Grand Prairie using this website by clicking the "REPORT INCIDENT" folder above.
+Yes, Citizens may report certain crimes that have already occurred in Grand Prairie using this website by clicking the "REPORT INCIDENT" folder above.
 Please call 9-1-1 to report crimes in progress or you know the suspect.
 The following Crimes can be report:

 Harassing Phone Calls